MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

    - `app.js`.
 The starting point of your app.
 It loads everything and begins serving user requests.
 It's basically the glue that holds all the parts together.
    - `package.json`.
 Contains the project description, scripts manager, and app manifest.
 Its main purpose is to track your app's dependencies and their respective versions.

 5. You now need to install the dependencies that Express uses in order to build and run your HelloWorld Express app (the packages used for tasks like running the server, as defined in the `package.json` file).
-Inside VS Code, open your WSL terminal by selecting **View** > **Terminal** (or select Ctrl+`, using the backtick character), be sure that you're still in the 'HelloWorld' project directory.
+Inside VS Code, open your terminal by selecting **View** > **Terminal** (or select Ctrl+`, using the backtick character), be sure that you're still in the 'HelloWorld' project directory.
 Install the Express package dependencies with:

 ```bash
 npm install